 - Yesterday-Today-Tomorrow Brunfelsia bonodora (syn.
 B. australis, B. latifolia) is toxic, especially the berries.
 Symptoms include fever, vomiting, muscle tremors, staggering and seizures.

-Please see the attached article below ‘Where can I find out about plants that might be poisonous for my pets?’.
+Please see ‘Where can I find out about plants that might be poisonous for my pets?’ for more information.